bkommineni/CS686-GDELT-Event-Analysis/README.md

 The web archive helped a bit.
 For instance there was one article published on SFGate talking about both the United Nations (a SF founded institution with headquarters in NYC) and a program of UNICEF in Switzerland.

 Another article explains how surfers found some awesome waves after a hurricane hit in Hawaii.
 There doesn't seem to be any link to Switzerland.
-Further more the US "location" in this article is Big Island, New York.
+Further more the US "location" in the record is Big Island, New York, although there is no mention of that place in the article (probably not the best spot for surfing!).
 This shows that the dataset is not 100 % accurate. => We exclude the possibility that the web archive saved the wrong content for that URL because there is come correlation with the article and other attributes.

 ## Compare the news coverage of Donald J. Trump vs Hillary Clinton